How to do market research

 What to ask in your market research

 The questions you ask determine the value of your research.
-Tailor your questions to your specific goals.
+Tailor your questions to your specific goals and keep them open-ended to encourage detailed responses.

 Questions for product validation: